-Earlier this week, we talked about how starting with domain or industry expertise can help reduce the risk of starting up.
-However, as Martin Ouellet, co-founder of Taleo demonstrated, sometimes not being an industry expert can help innovate and disrupt stagnant markets.
+We already talked about how starting with domain or industry expertise can help reduce the risk of starting up.
+However, as Martin Ouellet, co-founder of Taleo demonstrated, sometimes not being an industry expert can help innovate and disrupt stagnant B2B industries.

 As director of engineering for Exfo in the mid 90s, Martin often had to hire developers.
 At the time, the process was to put advertisements in the newspaper (paper edition) and receive printed resumes by mail to review.